BAAI-DCAI/Bunny/README.md

 If the CUDA memory is enough, it would be faster to execute this snippet by setting `CUDA_VISIBLE_DEVICES=0`.

+Users especially those in Chinese mainland may want to refer to a HuggingFace [mirror site](https://hf-mirror.com).

 ```python
 import torch